Here is a great article about voting rights!

 The fact is that less than 1% of eligible Blacks could vote or register to vote.

 A group of people organized a Peaceful Protest: The March would start in Selma then move on to the state capitol in Montgomery.
-However, as these peaceful protesters crossed the Edmund Pettus Bridge to Montgomery the police, some riding on horses had, looking back, a predetermined tactical intervention plan against protesters, mostly African Americans and as police…
+However, as these peaceful protesters tried to cross the Edmund Pettus Bridge to Montgomery the police, seemingly already assuming a defensive posture; some on horses had, looking back, a predetermined tactical intervention plan against…